Onwrikbaar/NeoDK/README.md

 "A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a working simple system." -- John Gall

 ## NeoDK in the media
-Joanne's Reviews always informative and entertaining YouTube [E-stim Livestreams](https://www.youtube.com/@JoannesReviews/streams) recently featured an [item about NeoDK](https://youtu.be/giEaDksRmh0?t=1460).
+Joanne's Reviews' always informative and entertaining YouTube [E-stim Livestreams](https://www.youtube.com/@JoannesReviews/streams) recently featured an [item about NeoDK](https://youtu.be/giEaDksRmh0?t=1460).